Sergey Preminin: Death

 The officer of the reactor department, Nikolay Belikov, and his subordinate—sailor Sergei Preminin—went into the reactor chamber to complete the reactor SCRAM.
-They dropped three of four rods, but because of the high temperature (about 70°C or 158°F) Belikov lost consciousness.
-Preminin had to put the fourth rod in place.
+They dropped three of four rods, but because of the high temperature (about 70°C or 158°F), Belikov lost consciousness after being forced to evacuate.
+Preminin, now working alone, had to put the fourth rod in place.
 This was a job that required great physical strength, as the holders of the rods were now severely deformed by the heat.

 When he tried to leave the reactor chamber, he could not open the hatch, as a pressure difference had been established between the reactor chamber and the reactor control station.
 After further attempts from other colleagues to force open the hatch from outside, Preminin died in the hot reactor chamber, as the rest of the crew had to move further towards the rear to escape the poisonous gases that spread out in the boat.